maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

 We expect you are now more comfortable with the application and have an idea of what it does.

-You may still find the “Possible Violations” something you can’t understand or figure out.
-The written references on it are not particularly helpful.
+You should now know that "Possible violations" isn't a concept you can find on that Wikipedia page or through simple online search.
+The written references on it are not particularly helpful and there is no documentation about it in the application.

-Most commonly people come to understand “Possible Violations” as a side effect.
+Most commonly people come to understand “Possible violations” as a side effect.
 We commonly see three routes to finding it.

-Using the demo phrase this course has – given the demo phrase, people miss out how hard it is to figure out when it should not be
+   * Using the demo phrase this course has – given the demo phrase, people miss out how hard it is to figure out when it should not be

-Reading the code – figuring out from the code that “’s” is the search criteria for counting things as possible violations, and then understanding that it looks like possessive and “be”-verb appear so often in hard to distinguish formats that this appears a likely design choice signaling need of user intervention over programmatic algorithm doing all the work
+   * Reading the code – figuring out from the code that “’s” is the search criteria for counting things as possible violations, and then understanding that it looks like possessive and “be”-verb appear so often in hard to distinguish formats that this appears a likely design choice signaling need of user intervention over programmatic algorithm doing all the work

-Using large data samples – browsing through large data samples, like copy-pasting the whole Wikipedia page text at once in the application and browsing for blue
+   * Using large data samples – browsing through large data samples, like copy-pasting the whole Wikipedia page text at once in the application and browsing for blue

-You learn domain by asking questions and paying attention to answers.
-Not all your questions have an answer, but they start conversations you get to consider how far you take them.
+You learn domain by asking questions and paying attention to answers the application gives you when you test it.
+Not all your questions have an answer, but they start conversations.
+You get to consider how far you take them.
 What helps you optimize the value of your work when testing?

+To get to some of the samples the Wikipedia page leads you to, you have to go through a number of tools.
+For example, a great reference of eprime where there should be low number of things to detect is the Bible written in e-prime, available as pdfs.
+To get pdf to text, you will need to find a tool online for that purpose, direct copypaste messes up the structure of your data.

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide28.png)